 2 – Entrepreneurial Start-Up Stuff

-Everyone with a crackerjack idea for a business can use a book that explains how to turn that idea into profitable reality.
+Everyone with a crackerjack idea for a business can use a book that explains how to turn that idea into a profitable reality.
 The “entrepreneurial start-up stuff” book could look at creating a business plan, estimating a budget, finding a location, hiring the best people, acquiring financing, and marketing the business with maximum effectiveness.
 It could also include common mistakes made at any point during the journey but especially at the beginning.

 3 – Business Basics